 To make this sort of learning happen, you need to think in terms of the overarching themes or topics you want to cover.
 Think of a time period and the people, the places, or the things that went on over that given period of time.
 This topic will guide not only your content subjects but can also guide your language arts as well–if you want it to, that is.
 If you do what this, you will end up creating at least some of your lessons.
 Basically, you want your children to practice reading and writing across the curriculum using the topic at hand.
 Doing this means that YOU become the guiding force of the curriculum.
 Remember the three things at the top of the page: inexpensive, good, fast?
-Well, you will spend more time up front homeschooling this way, but far less time on the back end because you will be so actively involved with the learning your children are doing that you will know exactly what they know without having to spend hours grading.
+Well, you will spend more time up front homeschooling this way, but far less time on the back end because you will be so actively involved with the learning each of your children is doing that you will know exactly what each knows without having to spend hours grading.
 What’s great about this way of homeschooling is that you are honing your skills as a teacher and learner while your children are doing the same.

 Of course, you may be wondering how you will know what they really need to know and when those things are appropriate for them to learn them.
 This can be taken two ways–there are the “early is best” folks and the “better late than early” people.
 I’m one of the latter.
 Here’s why: When allowed to “read” their own body clock, the child will hit the developmental milestones without the parent’s interference or coaxing.
 Of course, this means a child without any medical conditions.
 If your child is healthy, if allowed to learn to respond to his own body’s cues, your nursling will not go off to college wearing diapers, will not need a binky, will sleep on his own the whole night through, and will wean–eventually, and in his own time.
 In the same way, your child will show signs of readiness for all sorts of learning endeavors if you look for them.
 While many parents today don’t really know what the range of normal is for many of these educational things, fortunately there are standards in place that explain them.
 I am not talking about Common Core State Standards here!
 What I mean is a general framework of what sorts of educational things a normal, healthy child should be able to do around when.
 My favorites are: What Your Child Needs to Know When by Robin Sampson and the two volumes from AOP that are usually used with the Weaver Curriculum (Skills Evaluation for grades K-6 and On Eagle’s Wings for grades 7-12).
 Another option is the scope and sequence (along with the accompanying books and other materials) from the Core Knowledge people.
 These timetables, though, will have to be adjusted for any child who has any sort of difficulty, whether that be a learning disability or a more profound medical issue.
 I believe that all children can learn–just not all the same things and not on the same exact timetable.
 This hearkens back to my presupposition that God makes no mistakes.
 He knits each of us together in our mother’s wombs, places each one of us in a particular family, at a particular place and time, for a particular purpose.
 We don’t always get to know why.
 I take comfort in that underlying design and it is my hope that you will as well.
 How do you reconcile all this particular uniqueness and whether your child is where they should be?
 This brings up the next paragraph: Grading.